NVIDIA/aistore/docs/auth_validation.md

 - `auth.intra_cluster.rotation_grace`: time to accept old and new signing keys during rotation

 In v5.1, nodes use per-node Ed25519 keys distributed through cluster metadata to sign and verify protected intra-cluster requests.
-Self-join authentication is also enforced only when `auth.intra_cluster.self_join_auth` is true.
+Node-join authentication is also enforced only when `auth.intra_cluster.node_join_secret_path` is nonempty.